ellennewellevans/burger/README.md

 A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!)

 <h1>Description</h1>
 This application is a fun and cute way to store you burger quest!
-Add burgers to a list you would like to devour, then check then off with a simple click!
+Add burgers to a list you would like to devour, then check them off with a simple click!
 I hope they were as delicious as you imagined.

 <h1>Instructions</h1>